Mike Boguszewski

 I have tried to bring my experience, skills and leadership to the Board in working with different constituencies to reach the right decisions, and when necessary, I have not shied away from having to weigh priorities and make difficult choices.
 I welcome thoughtful, respectful debate, making sure we keep our mission always in front of us.

-Your voice counts and your chance to have a say in your schools will be on election day, Tuesday, November 5.
+Your voice counts and your chance to have a say in your schools will be on election day, Tuesday, November 7 — or you may also vote early this year beginning on Friday, September 22.
 I would be honored to have earned your vote to continue serving as your representative on the ISD 623 Roseville Area School Board.